 Note: Instead of tariffs in 1994, 1988 tariff rates are used for Hong Kong, China; 1999 tariff data are used for Singapore; 1991 tariff rates are used for Mexico; 1992 tariff rates are used for Brunei Darussalam; Korea and Chinese Taipei; 1993 tariff rates are used for Australia, Canada, Indonesia, Malaysia, New Zealand, Peru, Thailand and the United States; and 1997 tariff rates are used for Papua New Guinea.
-For year 2018, 2015 tariff rates are used for Thailand; 2016 tariff rates are used for Malaysia; and 2017 tariff rates are used for New Zealand.
+For year 2018, 2015 tariff rates are used for Malaysia; and 2017 tariff rates are used for New Zealand.
 Tariff data includes non-ad valorem rates to the extent possible.